Cancer (mythology): Celestial charts

-A special case is the ceiling of Grand Central Terminal in New York, painted in 1912 by the Frenchman Paul César Helleu, showing part of a celestial chart.
+A special case is the ceiling of Grand Central Terminal in New York City, painted in 1912 by the Frenchman Paul César Helleu, showing part of a celestial chart.
 In 1998, after twelve years of restoration work at the station, this work could be seen again after decades of going unnoticed because it had been obscured by smoke.

 Other influences

-The main influence derived from the myth of Carcinos has been to serve as a name for the constellation of Cancer and its Zodiac sign.
+The main influence derived from the myth of Carcinus has been to serve as a name for the constellation of Cancer and its Zodiac sign.
 On the other hand, the character is not related to the celestial body of the Crab Nebula and its Pulsar, located in the constellation of Taurus; it was in the 1840s when William Parsons, English astronomer and aristocrat, referred to the nebula as "of the Crab", due to the resemblance of a drawing he made of it with a crustacean.

-On the influences received, the American polymath Richard Hinckley Allen exposes in his work Star Names - Their Lore and Meaning (1899) that the constellation of Cancer was also identified by other peoples, apart from the Greek and later ones, with a crab:
+On the influences received, the American polymath Richard Hinckley Allen exposes in his work Star Names: Their Lore and Meaning (1899) that the constellation of Cancer was also identified by other peoples, apart from the Greek and later ones, with a crab: